 Air purifiers seem like a great solution to the odors and dander produced by your pets.
 However, some purifiers can be potentially hazardous to your pet’s well-being.

-Luckily there’s a solution for your cuddly, but stinky problem—an air purifier.
+Luckily there’s a solution for your cuddly, but stinky, problem—an air purifier.

 Pet hair can also lead to a sneeze or two, but it’s not the hair itself that’s giving you trouble.
 Just like humans, animals shed dead skin cells, and these little buggers are what really wreak havoc on your sinuses.

-A carbon-based filter in your air purifier can absorb odors effectively, but if you have a severe urine-odor problem that could use a little more oomph, opting for an air purifier that has an additional carbon filter is the way to go.
-One air purifier that has just that is the Rabbit Air MinusA2, which can be fitted with an extra Customized filter made specifically to deal with pet odors and allergens.
+A carbon-based filter in your air purifier can absorb odors effectively, but if you have a severe urine-odor problem, for instance, opting for an air purifier that has an additional carbon filter is the way to go.
+Some air purifiers, like Rabbit Air’s MinusA2 and A3, can include an extra customized filter made specifically to deal with pet odors and allergens.
 Also, make sure that your air purifier has the capacity to run 24 hours a day, otherwise you won’t be able to fully reap the filter’s benefits.